 - Private social media groups

 You may have cringed at that last one.
 Note, however, that most large organizations already have private social media or messaging groups for workers.
 They’ve recognized that workers are going to create their own groups anyway.
-Providing them the resources to launch and manage these spaces themselves is a sign of good faith and investment in their collaboration.
+Providing them with the resources to launch and manage these spaces themselves is a sign of good faith and investment in their collaboration.

 Invite experts to share their knowledge